Arjun-47/LendingClubCaseStudy/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-❑ Customer with below condition are tend be become defaulter, ➢ G5 grade with 8 Open accounts
+- Customer with below condition are tend be become defaulter, <br>
+    - G5 grade with 8 Open accounts <br>
-➢ 8 inquiries in last 6 months
+    - 8 inquiries in last 6 months <br>
-➢ Home ownership status not given as well as Mortgage with 10K+ applied loan amount ➢ 2 Bankruptcies with loan amount more than 8k+
+    - Home ownership status not given as well as Mortgage with 10K+ applied loan amount <br>
+    - 2 Bankruptcies with loan amount more than 8k+ <br>
-➢ Very high salary with 12K+ applied loan amount
+    - Very high salary with 12K+ applied loan amount <br>
-❑ Customer with below condition are having high chance of profit to business, ➢ Very low interest rate for all grades except for Grade A ➢ A grade and 60 month term period loan
+- Customer with below condition are having high chance of profit to business, <br>
+    - Very low interest rate for all grades except for Grade A <br>
+    - A grade and 60 month term period loan <br>
-➢ G grade with 60 months term & F Grade with 36 month term
+    - G grade with 60 months term & F Grade with 36 month term <br>

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->